 47F.
 Exemptions

-(1) The CEO may exempt a person or class of persons from all or any of the provisions of regulation 47AA, 47AB or 47A.
+(1) The CEO may exempt a person or class of persons from all or any of the provisions of regulation 47A.

 (2) The CEO may grant an exemption subject to any conditions the CEO considers appropriate for ensuring the safety of any person or the public generally.

-(3) A provision of regulation 47AA, 47AB or 47A in respect of which an exemption has been granted does not apply to a person —
+(3) A provision of regulation 47A in respect of which an exemption has been granted does not apply to a person —

 (a) to whom the exemption applies; and